 And while that sounds great in theory, it can be horrible for our finances if we aren’t careful, especially when it comes to taking summer vacations.

-In order to get the most FUN at the least cost, without sacrificing any luxuries, I’ve got solid ways you can save money on the four most important things related to travel; getting there, meals, lodging, and fun experiences while you are there.
+In order to get the most FUN on your family getaways, at the least cost, without sacrificing any luxuries, I’ve got solid ways you can save money on the four most important things related to travel; getting there, meals, lodging, and fun experiences while you are there.

 Watch the replay of this mornings Fox Segment here:

 The first thing you start to worry about when planning family getaways is the cost to physically travel to get there, right?!

 We sign up and use the Shell Fuel Rewards network in order to earn fuel rewards by shopping at Grocery stores (every other month) and restaurants.
 Then, we also always choose a Shell Gas Gift Card when Publix offers their Weekend $10 Off Coupon.

 If you are planning to fly when you travel, then I have bad news… the best time to book travel is several months in advance.
 However, you have a chance to still score a good price on a flight by using Google Flights or SkyScanner to compare the costs across the country.
 You could also score a great deal by following your favorite airlines on Twitter.

 I would also sign up for these three websites: The Flight Deal, Airfare Watchdog, and Secret Flying.
 They can find mistake airfares and low-cost flights.
 And by subscribing, you’ll be first to hear about the deals and price drops so you can get them before they’re gone.